Weave.js

 • Dependencies only needed on the local development environment or build time:

-npm install -D ts-node nodemon @types/express
+npm install -D tsx nodemon @types/express

 TypeScript configuration